thomasstep/thomasstep.github.io/_posts/2020-05-26-converting-to-asynchronous-code-using-iife.md

 Here I'm using functions, but let's pretend that each function represents statements that reach out to DBs and other APIs and take a while to resolve.
 For fun I'll say that `func1` and `func2` reach out to a REST API, `func3` reaches out to a GraphQL API, `func4` reaches out to a DB.
-We'll go ahead and say that these functions each represent 20 lines of code or so that connect to the various endpoints and get the correct data because using IIFEs looks alot better that way.
+We'll go ahead and say that these functions each represent 20 lines of code or so that connect to the various endpoints and get the correct data because using IIFEs looks a lot better that way.

 Now transitioning the previous code snippet to IIFEs we have something that looks like this.